JuliaLang/www.julialang.org/blog/2013/04/put-this-in-your-pipe.md

 @def rss_pubdate = Date(2013, 4, 8)
-@def rss = """ Put This In Your Pipe | In a [previous post](/blog/2012/03/shelling-out-sucks/), I talked about why "shelling out" to spawn a pipeline of external programs via an intermediate shell is a common cause of bugs, security holes, unnecessary overhead, and silent failures.... """
+@def rss_description = """ Put This In Your Pipe | In a [previous post](/blog/2012/03/shelling-out-sucks/), I talked about why "shelling out" to spawn a pipeline of external programs via an intermediate shell is a common cause of bugs, security holes, unnecessary overhead, and silent failures.... """
 @def published = "8 April 2013"
 @def title = "Put This In Your Pipe"
 @def authors = """<a href="https://karpinski.org/">Stefan Karpinski</a>"""
 @def hascode = true

 **Note:** This post has been updated to work with Julia 1.x (the original version used Julia 0.1 syntax).